faasm/cpp/README.md

 To create a new release:

+- Update the versions in `VERSION` and the Github Actions build
 - Run `inv git.tag` from the branch you want to tag
 - Push and let the CI do the rest